Dr. Ronny Jackson withdraws as VA secretary nominee

 However, he said, “Unfortunately, because of how Washington works, these false allegations have become a distraction for this President and the important issue we must be addressing – how we give the best care to our nation’s heroes.”

 He said he is “regretfully withdrawing” his nomination.
+The White House announced shortly after that he was back at work as a White House doctor.

-The withdrawal came after a fresh set of accusations Wednesday, unearthed by a review of Democrats, including that Jackson was nicknamed "Candyman" because he would provide prescriptions without paperwork such as the sleep aide Ambien.
+The withdrawal came after a fresh set of accusations Wednesday, unearthed by a review by Democrats, including that Jackson was nicknamed "Candyman" because he would provide prescriptions without paperwork such as the sleep aide Ambien.

 Colleagues and former colleagues told Democratic staffers that there were multiple incidents of drunkenness on duty, including one where he got drunk at a Secret Service going-away party and wrecked a government car.
+Jackson said he had "no idea" where the claim he wrecked a car came from.

-A 2012 report by the Navy's Medical Inspector General accused him of exhibiting "unprofessional behaviors" amid a power struggle over the White House medical unit.
+A 2012 report by the Navy's Medical Inspector General also accused him of exhibiting "unprofessional behaviors" amid a power struggle over the White House medical unit.

-But the White House has stood by Jackson, and noted that he had received glowing evaluations from President Obama.
+But the White House has stood by Jackson, and noted that he had received glowing evaluations from President Barack Obama.

+“A most impressive leader who continues to perform at the Flag Officer level," Obama said in October 2014.
+"Ronny has earned my confidence and the gratitude of my family for his diligence and knowledge.
+Promote to Flag immediately.”

+“Ronny does a great job — genuine enthusiasm, poised under pressure, incredible work ethic and follow through.
+Ronny continues to inspire confidence with the care he provides to me, my family and my team," Obama said in October 2016.
+"Continue to promote ahead of peers.”

 White House Press Secretary Sarah Sanders told reporters on Wednesday that Jackson’s record has been “impeccable” and that background checks revealed “no areas of concern."
 Sanders also noted that Jackson has worked “within arm's reach of three presidents.”